chaudharybilal/unskinable/README.md

 ### Resources -
 I used a combo of D3 & Dimple Js.
 Other than these, I've used Ajax & google fonts api.
-The data is loaded in /data folder, and index.html, css and js of initail draft are placed in initial_draft folder
+The data is loaded in /data folder, and index.html, css and js of initail draft are placed in initial_draft folder.
+Data is placed in the data folder, but due to browser security issue, i've hosted the file at "http://localhost:8000/titanic-data.csv" and used this location in my code.